 How to Make Your Baby’s Teething Process Easier

 As a new parent, you would be in awe watching your baby go through the growth process.
 Every little thing they do interests you.
-Their laughs, their cries, their babble and the gurgle and what not.
+Their laughs, their cries, their babble, and the gurgle and what not.
 However, when they start to teeth, it may be difficult for you to see your kid go through the teething process.
-If you are fresh parents or about to be, you may be asking when do babies start to teeth?
+If you are a fresh parent or about to be, you may be asking when do babies start to teeth?
 Well, you can expect your baby’s first tooth to appear anywhere between 3 to 15 months.

 1. Try giving chilled fruits like apple or banana to your baby.

 If your baby has started having solid foods, you can try to relieve the pain by giving a piece of chilled, not frozen, apple or a banana to gnaw on.
 To prevent your kid from choking you can put the fruit in a mesh feeder.
 The cold from the fruit will not only soothe your baby but also help to feed him.